Buckeyes

 • Repeat with remaining peanut butter balls and allow the chocolate to set before serving.

-• Stove leftovers at room temperature.
+• Store leftovers at room temperature.

 Notes

 1. You can find melting chocolate sold in big chunks during the holidays or you can look for melting chocolate near the chocolate chips.
-Melting chocolate has already been tempered (heated and cooled) and so when you heat it again you get a really nice product for dipping that doesn’t bloom (turn white) like untempered chocolate might.

 Nutrition